sofiagalindo5/Friendorithm/README.md

 # Friendorithm

-A graph-based friend recommendation system that models a social network of 100,000 users and compares BFS and Dijkstra's algorithm for generating friend suggestions.
+A graph-based friend recommendation system that simulates a social network of 100,000 users.
+It compares BFS and Dijkstra’s algorithm to generate and evaluate friend suggestions, giving insight into how each approach performs at scale.

-## Dependencies
+## Requirements
-- C++17 or later
+- C++17 or newer
-- SFML 2.5 or later
+- SFML 2.5 or newer
-- CMake 3.x or later
+- CMake 3.x or newer

 ## Installing SFML